 Each week campers will be able to participate in a variety of activities including:

 Perfection of Play

 Fun indoor and outdoor play incorporates fitness, coordination/agility drills, team and individual games.
 Experience new adventures including flipping tires, running through agility ladders, and weaving around obstacles.
 Participate in a variety of sports including basketball, soccer, flag football, floor hockey, tennis, volleyball and of course the popular GaGa Ball game.
-In addition, twice every week campers will travel over to Enfield Twin Rinks to lace up their skates.
-Campers will enjoy the opportunity to work on their ice skating skills, and socialize with their friends.
+In addition, during select camp sessions, campers will travel over to Enfield Twin Rinks to lace up their skates.
+Campers will enjoy the opportunity to work on their ice skating skills and socialize with their friends.